iSparshP/Algorithms/README.md

 Here's a list of some of the algorithms I've covered so far:

 - **Sorting Algorithms**:
-  - Bubble Sort
-  - Selection Sort
-  - Insertion Sort
-  - Quick Sort
-  - Merge Sort
+  - sort()
-  - ...
+  - sort comparator function

 - **Data Structures**:
-  - Linked Lists
+  - stack
-  - Binary Trees
+  - queue
-  - Hash Tables
+  - priority queue
-  - Stacks and Queues
-  - ...
+  - array

 - **Searching Algorithms**:
   - Binary Search